Unfiled taxes aren’t as overwhelming as they seem.

 If your return was not filed by the due date:

-- You may receive Failure To File (FTF) penalties, unless you can prove reasonable cause
+- You may receive Failure To File (FTF) penalties unless you can prove reasonable cause.

-- You may receive Failure To Pay (FTP) penalties, unless you can prove reasonable cause
+- You may receive Failure To Pay (FTP) penalties unless you can prove reasonable cause.

 Technically, the IRS can go back to any unfiled tax return year and apply penalties.
 However, they usually only evaluate the last six years for penalty enforcement.
+Generally, the IRS only has 10 years to collect unpaid taxes, but the clock doesn’t start until you file a return or the agency assesses a tax against you through an audit or an SFR.

 Our tax attorneys will help you resolve your unfiled taxes and the overwhelming tax debt that comes with them.

-This consequence can deprive the taxpayer of exclusions and exemptions they may be entitled to, which could increase the total amount owed and lead to more penalties.
+In most instances, a Substitute For Return (SFR) is the worst case scenario for taxpayers who have not filed their return on time.
+An SFR is a return prepared by the IRS for the taxpayer based on the information they have on hand.
+This consequence can deprive the taxpayer of exclusions and exemptions they may be entitled to, which could increase their total amount owed and lead to more penalties.

 - Fire, casualty, natural disaster or other disturbances